Siphagetti/FrpWorldBuilder/README.md

 ## PrefabService Class

 Implements the `IPrefabService` interface and is responsible for managing the loading and importing of asset bundles and prefabs.

+## Thumbnail Class

+Handles the drag-and-drop functionality of UI thumbnails, making it easier to add prefabs to the scene from the UI.

 # Services Namespace